j-wyllie/DBMS/doc/user_manual.md

 `bone-marrow`
 `connective-tissue`

-Please be explicit when adding organs that are available to be donated to a donor, explicitly use an IRD number for best accuracy.
+Please be explicit when adding organs that are available to be donated to a profile, explicitly use an IRD number for best accuracy.

-    donor ird="123456789" > add-organ="heart"
+    profile ird="123456789" > add-organ="heart"

 Multiple organs can be added by either space or comma delimitation

-    donor ird="123456789" > add-organ="liver,kidney"
+    profile ird="123456789" > add-organ="liver,kidney"

 To remove an organ from the opted donation list use the `remove-organ` command

-    donor ird="123456789" > remove-organ="liver"
+    profile ird="123456789" > remove-organ="liver"

-#### Displaying all donor's
+#### Displaying all profile's
-You can display all donor profiles at any time with the following command:
+You can display all profile profiles at any time with the following command:

     print all

-This can be limited to only those donor profiles that currently are registered to donate an organ with the following command:
+This can be limited to only those profile profiles that currently are registered to donate an organ with the following command:

-    print donors
+    print profiles

 #### UNDO/REDO Actions
 Undo undoes previously done actions in the command line and GUI.